Advocating For Your Rights After Discrimination In The Workplace

-Many of the attorneys and staff at Shulman Kessler are parents, and we understand the importance of caring for your children while still retaining your employment.
-If you are concerned that you are a victim of pregnancy discrimination, we can help.
+Many of our attorneys and staff are parents and we understand the importance of caring for your children while still retaining your employment.
+If you think you are a victim of pregnancy discrimination, we can help.

 - Not hiring a woman who is pregnant but is a qualified candidate